 The appraisal cannot be undertaken unless the complete objectivity of the appraiser is respected and maintained

-Please do not mention other evaluations or opinions, offers to purchase, or anticipated value.
+Please do notmention other evaluations, opinions of value, offers to purchase, or anticipated value.

 About Michael Kavluk

 1978: Specialist’s Degree in English Literature Victoria College (U of T)

 1979: Licensed Real Estate Sales Representative

 1985-1994: Lecturer: Introduction to Real Estate.
 Mortgage Financing (OREA)